riccardo-giovarelli/anagrams-factory/README.md

 ## What is it?

-Anagrams generator with the possibility to search for real word in those generated in a simple dictionary with Italian and English words.
+Anagrams generator and validator (with simple Italian and English dictionary).

 ## Main goals